Exploring Enterprise Business Start-Up Simulation

 Creating a pitch for a start-up enterprise that demonstrates its potential value for the business concept, its social impact, scalability and how it will be managed.
 This builds on all phases and adds to confidence to pitch an idea to potential investors

-At each stage of the simulation, participants work through issues arising at that stage of development and can apply their learning from the simulation to a start-up business of their own.
-A scoring system is built into all four phases of the simulation so that it can be run competitively, where appropriate, with teams working together to produce the best scores for each individual phase and best combined score.
+At each stage of the business start-up simulation, participants work through issues arising at that stage of development and can apply their learning from the simulation to a start-up business of their own.
+A scoring system is built into all four phases of the simulation so that it can be run competitively, where appropriate, with teams working together to produce the best scores for each individual phase and the best combined score.

 University of Westminster